-Certain costs incurred in creating the graphics and content of the Company's web site have been capitalized in accordance with the Accounting Standards Codification ("ASC") Topic 350, "Intangible - Goodwill and Other" (previously reported as SFAS 142), issued by the Financial Accounting Standards Board ("FASB").
-The Company has determined that these costs will be amortized over a two year period.
+Certain costs incurred in creating the graphics and content of the Company's web site have been capitalized in accordance with the Accounting Standards Codification ("ASC") Topic 350, "Intangibles - Goodwill and Other", issued by the Financial Accounting Standards Board ("FASB").
+The Company has determined that these costs would be amortized over a two year period.
 Web site design and conceptual costs are expensed as incurred.